MicrosoftEdge/WebView2Feedback/specs/Autofill.md

 # Description

 Autofilling has three components
-* Auto-stuffing - filling the corresponding form fields automatically on page load.
+* Autostuffing - Filling the corresponding form fields automatically on page load.
 * Suggesting - When the user clicks on the form field, drop down suggestions of previously saved forms will be displayed.
 * Populating - When clicking on one of the suggestions, the form data will populate the respective fields.